hemashushu/xiaoxuan-c-preprocessor/README.md

 - Non-standard directives such as `#assert`, `unassert`, `#ident`, `sccs`, and `#include_next`, as well as the operator `__has_include_next()`, are not supported.
 - The rarely used `#line` directive is not supported.
 - Trigraphs (e.g., `??<`, `??>`) and digraphs (e.g., `<:`, `:>`, and `%:%:`) are not supported.
+- Each file is included only once, even if it does not have header guards.

-These limitations are intended to make the preprocessor (and the C language) more consistent, predictable, clear, and easier to use.
+These limitations are intended to make the preprocessor more consistent, predictable, and clear, while reducing the likelihood of errors in C code.